ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

       - How does weather or seasonal variations impact the usage patterns of annual members and casual riders?

       - Are there distinct preferences or behaviors in terms of bike usage during weekdays versus weekends for annual members and casual riders?

+### Business Task
+Analyze and leverage key drivers of sales performance, including product contribution to sales, seasonal sales patterns, and customer segmentation.

+### Key Stakeholders
+- **Lily Moreno**: The director of marketing and manager.
+Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
+These may include email, social media, and other channels.

+- **Cyclistic marketing analytics team**: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.

+- **Cyclistic executive team**: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.